 While this is a positive number, it’s interesting to note that it’s slightly higher than the average graduation rate of 60% observed from 2008 to 2021 at four-year colleges, according to the National Center for Education Statistics (NCES).

-This small increase indicates that more students are managing to complete their degrees, but it also highlights that nearly 4 in 10 students still face challenges in finishing their college education.
+This slight increase suggests that more students are managing to complete their degrees.
+However, it also highlights that nearly four in ten students still face challenges in finishing their college education.

 Source: National Student Clearinghouse Research Center (NSCRC)